Bali International Airport

 Getting to the city

-Bus services leave regularly for Denpasar city centre and the main holiday resorts, including Kuta.
+Buses leave regularly for Denpasar city centre and the main holiday resorts, including Kuta.
 Metered taxis are available and passengers should insist that the driver uses a meter, even if he claims it is broken.

 The official taxi counter is located outside the Arrivals hall.
 Fares are paid in advance, then a receipt is given to the driver.
-A taxi to Denpasar is IDR70,000-90,000.

 Transfer between terminals